How To Fix a Golf Slice 9 Easy Ways (Tutorial)

 If you have any questions, please let us know down below!

-What is a Golf Slice?
+What is a Slice in Golf?

 A golf slice is a ball flight that curves away from your dominant hand.
 A golf slice for a right handed player will curve away to the right, and for a left-handed golfer, it will curve away to the left.